-During the term of this MOU, the Union and the City shall establish a Joint Pilot Apprentice Program for the Solid Waste Equipment Operator classification in the City of Phoenix, entitled "Phoenix SWEO Apprenticeship Program".
+The Union and the City shall establish a continue the Joint Pilot Apprentice Program as needed and when positions are available for the Solid Waste Equipment Operator classification in the City of Phoenix, entitled "Phoenix SWEO Apprenticeship Program".

-The Phoenix SWEO Apprenticeship Program shall be organized with a set of standards established by a five (5) person Joint Apprenticeship Committee (Committee).
-The Committee shall be comprised of two (2) Union representatives, two (2) City of Phoenix Public Works Department representatives, and one (1) City of Phoenix Human Resources Department Safety Section employee.
+The Phoenix SWEO Apprenticeship Program shall be organized with a set of standards established by a 5 person Joint Apprenticeship Committee (Committee).
+The Committee shall be comprised of 2 Union representatives, 2 City of Phoenix Public Works Department representatives, and 1 City of Phoenix Human Resources Department Safety Section employee.